 The invention of exoskeletons was the first major step towards crossing that barrier, and now we are ready to take the next.

-By changing everyday mobility ROAM is a new chapter in patient rehabilitation, elderly care and life in general.
+By changing everyday mobility, Roam presents a new chapter in expanding your physical boundaries, which enhances mobility and life in general.

 Roam is a group of creative engineers and designers who build groundbreaking products to get more people moving.
 We are revolutionizing what humans are capable of by putting people at the center of our designs.

 Dr. Swift holds a PhD in Mechanical Engineering from UC Berkeley where he developed the technical foundations for many of the commercial exoskeletons used today.
 He was an early employee at Ekso Bionics and was one of the original 3-person team that invented Ekso, their lower extremity rigid exoskeleton for gait rehabilitation and paraplegic mobility.

 In 2013, Swift joined Otherlab to help develop a new type of robotic platform that would greatly reduce weight and cost without sacrificing capabilities.
 It was this effort to make robots which are accessible and practical enough for everyday life that led to the founding of Roam.

 Nikhil has an MS from the University of Massachusetts, and an MBA from Duke University.
 Nikhil has over the last 10 years served as an executive in large multi-national corporations with responsibilities for Corporate and Business Development, M&A, Strategic Marketing, and P&L management.
 He has completed 2.5B USD in M&A transactions, launched 16 products, and has led transformative change initiatives driving growth and profitability.

 In 2016, after serving 18 years in the Medtech industry with pioneering companies such as Novoste, Boston Scientific, Acelity, and Getinge, Nikhil joined Roam to lead the commercial effort to market Roam’s core technology.